programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     ],

-Here, the root term *train* is associated and made lowercase, through our dictionary structure, when appearing alongside *model*, *system*, *algorithm*.
-We also include two placeholders, to stretch the matches over a sentence.
+Here, the root term *train* is associated and made lowercase, when appearing alongside *model*, *system*, *algorithm*.
+We also include two placeholders, to stretch the matches over a sentence, and lemmatise *train* to account for *trained* or *training*.

     "patterns": [